-Water Filter Assembly (Located below galley sink)
+Filtered Water Faucet/Ice Maker Filter Assembly (Located below galley sink)

-- Twist the filter cartridge counter-clockwise (left) about a quarter-turn and pull it down and out of the filter socket. - NOTE: The water filter head has a built-in bypass.
+- Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket. - NOTE: The water filter head has a built-in bypass.
 No separate diverter plug is needed. - 2.
 Remove the filter canister from the full-coach water filtration system in the water center compartment (if equipped) and discard the filter cartridge.

 (If your coach is not equipped with a fullcoach water filtration system, proceed to the next numbered step.)

 After removing filter, remount the empty canister onto the filter assembly and continue the antifreeze fill procedure.